gravitational/teleport/rfd/0153-resource-guidelines.md

 #### Patch

-For handling partial updates of a resource, the patch operation exists.
+The patch operation is intended for handling partial updates of a resource.
 The patch operation accepts the name of the resource and an update function.
 It fetches the resource, calls the update function with the fetched resource and then calls `ConditionalUpdate` with the updated resource.
 It then returns the